Asthma and Allergy Friendly: Prerequisites

-Products seeking to be certified asthma & allergy friendly must pass Allergy Standards rigorous testing standards.
 Manufacturers must submit their products for testing to Allergy Standards Ltd approved third party laboratories.
 Products must be submitted from current production and consumer ready.
 In order to pass the standards, products must meet the criteria of the standard relevant to the product category.

 Laboratory tests

 Certification standards are tailored to the specific product categories.
-Criteria in the standards may include low or no Volatile Organic Compounds (VOC) emissions, free from banned dyes and allergens according to best international practice, and capable of either providing a barrier to allergens or effectively removing allergen from the environment.
-Importantly, products must also demonstrate that they are capable of carrying out their function effectively and are of acceptable quality and construction.
-For example textiles must be evaluated for barrier function, but must also demonstrate barrier function after washing.
+Criteria in the standards may include low or no Volatile Organic Compounds (VOC) emissions, free from banned dyes and allergens, and capable of either providing a barrier to allergens or effectively removing allergen from the environment.
+Products must also demonstrate that they are capable of carrying out their function effectively and are of acceptable quality and construction.
+For example, textiles must be evaluated for barrier function, but must also demonstrate barrier function after washing.
 Vacuum cleaners must demonstrate effective allergen removal, but this is also assessed when the bag is near capacity, demonstrating no significant loss of power and no redistribution of dust and allergens.

 Allergy Standards Limited

-Allergy Standards Limited is an International Standards and Certification Body that prepares independent standards for a wide range of products to declare their suitability for people whose lives are affected by allergies and asthma.
+Allergy Standards Limited is an International Standards and Certification Body that prepares independent standards for products to declare their suitability for people whose lives are affected by allergies and asthma.
 Their headquarters are based in Dublin, Ireland.